 After completing your graduate degree, you can continue your education by pursuing an advanced degree:

 Let Professor Brüggemann explain what a lab at LIT looks like, what you need to bring to the table to study chemistry, what research and teaching mean to him, and just what opportunities you have here.
-See the Linz Institute of Technology for more videos and insight about the Master's degree program in Chemistry and Chemical Technology.

 As part of the Master’s degree program, students are required to complete courses totaling 120 ECTS credits in the following areas: